 Prior to her stint at Southern Illinois, Connoyer spent one season as head coach at the University of Tulsa.
 She guided the Golden Hurricane to a 31-30 mark in 2005, becoming the first coach in program history to compile a winning record in her first season.
 Two of those wins were against in-state rival and perennial power No. 5 Oklahoma, the highest-ranked opponent Tulsa had ever defeated.

 Connoyer's first foray into coaching was at Purdue, where she spent eight seasons as an assistant coach.
 She assisted with hitting and defensive instruction, coordination of team travel and scheduling umpires in addition to on- and off-campus recruiting.
-Connoyer also served as the team's liaison to academic services and athletic media relations.
+Connoyer also served as the team's liaison to academic services and athletics media relations.

-During her playing career, Connoyer was a four-time first-team All-Conference selection at the University of Notre Dame.
+Before making the move to Purdue, Connoyer was the head varsity volleyball coach and assistant varsity basketball and softball coach at Loyola College Preparatory in Shreveport, La.
+She led the new volleyball program to a pair of state tournament appearances and helped the softball team win the 1996 Class 2A state championship.During her playing career, Connoyer was a four-time first-team All-Conference selection at the University of Notre Dame.
 She received team MVP honors in 1993 and was voted team captain in 1994.
 Connoyer's playing career culminated with an Olympic Level II tryout in 1995.
 She graduated from Notre Dame in 1994 with a bachelor's degree in government and international studies.
 Connoyer went on to earn a master's degree in teaching from the University of Portland (Notre Dame, Ind.) in 1996.